There is no universal export-import permit or licence that you can apply and start exporting and importing in many countries like Canada and US.

 6. Most countries do not have export duties or taxes but all countries have import or customs duties and taxes so you need to learn how these duties and taxes are applied and how the trade agreements affect these duties and taxes.
 You will need to work with customs brokers to make this step easy.

-Apart from the above, you need:
+Apart from the above, to start an export import business, you need:

 1. To arrange international freight, ocean, air, rail or road and work with freight forwarders.